-This 30 credit Applied Transplantation Science module focuses on stem-cell, tissue and organ transplantation, understanding and application of clinical transplantation practice and process is underpinned by teaching in histocompatibility and immunogenetics.
+This 30 credit level 7 (Masters level) Applied Transplantation Science module focuses on stem-cell, tissue and organ transplantation, understanding and application of clinical transplantation practice and process is underpinned by teaching in histocompatibility and immunogenetics.

 This course aims to provide you with an in-depth knowledge of the theory and practice of stem cell and tissue transplantation.

 On successful completion of this module, you will have a sound understanding of histocompatibility and immunogenetics and clinical laboratory practice and process relating to transplantation science.